 Rally the people who already more or less believe in what you have to say.
 That is a great way for coming tenth at anything (as Harvey Milk initially did).

 Harvey Milk, the San Francisco politician and gay rights activist, had to fail many times before he realised galvanising people around dog poo, is much more effective than talking about big ideals that most people won’t relate to.
 Once you get the majority of people on side, they will be ready to listen and work with you to take on the harder, important battles.

 If you’re up against David Beckham, you don’t want to meet him on the soccer field.
 You want to play him at chess.
 Taking up arms against a dictator is silly

 Most of the time, when people have a lot more guns than you do, you can’t beat them with violence.
-Even when you do, in those David and Goliath blood bath moments, the cost of life means you loose a great deal either way.
+Even when you do, in those David and Goliath bloodbath moments, the cost of living means you lose a great deal either way.
 Srdja argues in favour of non-violent resistance, not because violence is pretty awful, but more importantly because non-violence actually works better than violence.
 Aside from Srdja’s own experiences, he shares stories from the lives of Nelson Mandela, Gandhi and others to drive his point home that rice pudding or lego is a much better tool than a sword or bomb.

 Most revolutions, for now, do not have a happy ending.

 Successful movements must have the patience to keep working hard even when the lights and cameras have moved on.